 Has Corporate Office Properties Trust Been A Good Investment?

-If you want to buy a stock that is better than Corporate Office Properties Trust, this free list of high return, low debt companies is a great place to look.
+Switching gears from Corporate Office Properties Trust, if you're hunting for a pristine balance sheet and premium returns, this free list of high return, low debt companies is a great place to look.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.